logchange/logchange.github.io/docs/tools/logchange/usage.md

 # Usage Guide

-This comprehensive guide covers detailed usage patterns, advanced features, and best practices for Logchange.
+This comprehensive guide covers detailed usage patterns, advanced features, and best practices for logchange.

 ## Table of Contents